This

 If you do not see this screen after running "dbca", then you need to

-10g R2 Clusterware Software for more informaion on
+10g R2 Clusterware Software for more information on configuring

 Select All the nodes in the cluster and Click Next.

-At this step, Enter the Sys password for the ASM instance.
-Also enter
+At this step, enter the Sys password for the ASM instance.
+Also enter the

-purpose, I selected "Yes".
-But for my Production Database at client
+experimental purpose, I selected "Yes".
+But for my Production

 properties and security using netca before I reached this step

-This step will create an ASM instance for ya.
+this step will create an ASM instance for us.

-You need to chage the disk discovery path to ORCL:* as shown below.
+You need to change the disk discovery path to ORCL:* as shown below.

-This is an expermental RAC, I would not worry about SPF (Single Point
+experimental RAC, I would not worry about SPF (Single Point Of Failure).

 You will see the below screen which is creating ASM diskgroup.